AreejMohamedSaad/BugSearcher/README.md

 # BugSearcher

-This simple application will search for a certain pattern(bug) written in ascii characters in a text file, an count the number of occurence
+This simple application will search for a certain pattern(bug) written in ascii characters in a text file, and count the number of occurence .